mtytyx/Steam-Debloat/README.md

 # Steam-Debloat
-Tutorial on how to downgrade steam for low-resource PC.
-Recommended for PCs with less than 4 GB of RAM

 # Well starting the github I want to thank Optijuegos and TiberiumFusion for making this project possible.
 If something happens with a license or copyright I will talk about it <3